 Dolphin is focused on the goal of maximizing shareholder value in which we will share proportionately.
-We think this can be accomplished by improving the Company's operating results and by exploring potential transactions to bring value to shareholders.
+We think this can be accomplished by repairing the Company's operating results, and by exploring potential value maximizing transactions for the shareholders.
 We also think that it is important to promote trust in the leadership of the board.
-We think that this should be done through the election of directors whose independence and integrity is unquestioned, who have the necessary financial and business acumen, who will champion initiatives to improve corporate democracy and who will oppose any conduct that furthers the personal benefits of management directors at shareholder expense.
+We believe that this can be accomplished through focusing on operating results, installing key drivers for growth, aligning top management compensation with share performance and exploring potential value maximizing transactions.
+We think that this should be done through the election of directors possessing independence and integrity, who have the necessary financial and business acumen, who will champion initiatives to improve corporate democracy and who will oppose any conduct that furthers the personal benefits of management directors at your expense.
+The directors on our independent slate intend to pursue these goals, subject to the exercise of each director's fiduciary duties, although we cannot assure you that, as a minority on the board, they will be successful or that as a result of their election, shareholder value will be maximized.

-Our nominees
+Our Nominees

-We believe that our nominees are committed to pursuing these goals and collectively have the background, experience and incentive to see them through.
-Our slate includes--
+Our nominees are committed to pursuing these goals and collectively have the background, experience and incentive to see them through.
+Our slate consists of--

-- o Edward A. Weinstein, a retired senior partner of Deloitte & Touche, LLP from its New York merger, acquisitions and restructuring unit; - o Donald T. Netter, Dolphin's senior managing director; and - o Edward E. Hartline, the managing partner of the Texas-based law firm of Brown McCarroll, LLP.
+- Edward A. Weinstein, a retired senior partner of Deloitte & Touche, LLP from its New York merger, acquisitions and restructuring unit; - o Donald T. Netter, Dolphin's senior managing director; and - o Edward E. Hartline, the managing partner of the Texas-based law firm of Brown McCarroll, LLP.

 Mr. Weinstein brings to our slate over 40 years' experience in public company financial and accounting matters, including mergers and acquisitions.
-His credentials and experience clearly qualify him as a "financial expert" for purposes of the recent corporate governance reforms.
-Mr. Netter, representing the Company's largest shareholder, has 20 years experience in managing investments in public and private companies.
-Mr. Hartline is a leading corporate attorney in the region where the Company is headquartered, has restaurant company board experience and brings to our slate the legal expertise for implementing needed governance reforms.
-Together these nominees are dedicated to promoting Dolphin's platform of maximizing shareholder value and bringing independence to the board and its committees
+His credentials as a public company accountant clearly qualify him as an "audit committee financial expert" for purposes of Section 407 of the Sarbanes-Oxley Act of 2002 and the SEC rules.

+Mr. Netter, representing the Company's largest shareholder with an investment in the Company of approximately \$12 million, has 20 years' experience in managing investments in public and private companies and has also been a director of and senior officer of several public companies.
+Mr. Hartline is a leading corporate attorney in the region where the Company is headquartered, has restaurant company board experience and brings to our slate over 25 years of legal expertise for implementing needed governance reforms.
+Collectively, these nominees are dedicated to promoting Dolphin's platform of maximizing shareholder value and promoting independence for the board and its committees, subject to the exercise of each director's fiduciary duties.